DrAdrianDC/Portfolio-for-Data-Science/Project-3-Stock Market Prediction/README.md

 # Dataset

 In this project I am using the open source yfinance library to get financial data from Yahoo Finance.

+# License

+This project is licensed under the terms of the MIT license ( See LICENSE.txt)